alpersonalwebsite/react/00_0_intro.md

 ---

-Every time I talked with young DEVs, the React´s stamp widely extends its real existence… For the new rows of builders, handling UIs without a solid framework (we can also modestly include Angular, Vue.js…) is something unthinkable and, perhaps, fumes of an old-past ready to be forgotten.
+Every time I talked with `young DEVs` (youth here's not more than a short term of exposure or lack "production experience"), the React´s stamp seems to widely extend its real existence...
+For the new rows of builders, handling `UIs` without a solid `library` (like React) or `framework` (Angular or Vue.js) is something unthinkable and, perhaps, fumes of an old-past ready to be forgotten.

-No matter the tool that you pick to support your work (here´s an elder Angular´s patron) we all want the same:
+No matter the tool that you pick to support your work (here´s an elder AngularJS´s patron) we all want the same:

 * Simplicity
 * Scalability
-* Security (everything is converted into a string before render).
-This prevents XSS.
+* Performance
+* Security

+(I will also include *Community*, which undoubtedly made `React` what it's today.
+In a `View library` where everything has to be added: `routing`, `validation`, `global state`, etc, plurality is a must that comes from the hand of popular adoption: the bigger the Community, the more versatile the ecosystem will be)

 ## Why React...?

-* Composition: small integrated pieces of code (components) that allow us to build complex UI.
+* *Composition:* small pieces of code (components) that allow us to build complex UIs as if we were playing with *LEGOs*
-* Use of objects to build the UI.
+* Use of *objects* to build the Views.
-* Declarative approach: we "tell" what we want not "how/steps to" obtain what we want (imperative)
+* *Declarative approach:* we "define" what we want not "how" (steps) to obtain what we want (imperative)
-* Unidirectional data flow (from parent to child component) or "one way binding"
+* *Unidirectional data flow* (from parent to child component)
-* JavaScript logic: we use just JS (not a particular templating library)
+* *JavaScript logic*: we use just *JS* (not a particular "template language")
-* Server Side Integration (SSR as first render)
+* *Server Side Integration* (SSR as first render)
-* Mobile Apps Development with React Native
+* Easy *Mobile Apps Development* with `React Native`

-We are going to follow [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react)

 ---

-### SPA: Single Page Applications
+### *SPA:* Single Page Applications

-The idea under SPA is having a single HTML document using JS to change what the user sees on the screen, avoiding, in consequence, having to refresh the page.
+The idea behind `SPA` is having a single `HTML document` using `JS` to change what the user sees on the screen, avoiding -in consequence- having to refresh the page.

-So, if the user clicks on x-link, x-data (remember that we have everything downloaded on the "first load": HTML/CSS/JS) is going to be requested asynchronously showing the proper view for that particular set of data.
+*Example:* if a user clicks on x-link (which is going to be prevented of its default behavior and it will act as a "toggler"), x-data (all the needed assets were downloaded on the *first load*: `HTML/CSS/JS`) is going to be requested `asynchronously` showing the proper view for that particular "model".

-React does not require a SPA implementation or approach.
+`React` does not require a SPA implementation or approach.
 You can mix React with other JS libraries, use it partially (for certain features) and combine it with `Server Side Logic`.

-At future we are going to see...

-1. Routing
-2. Keep UI and URL in sync: particular content for each route (allowing you to copy and paste a URL on the browser´s address bar, or, interact with other of its control elements like the "Go back" arrow).
+Most of the examples I'll provide are `SPAs`.

-For this, we are going to use `react-router-dom` package.
+At future, we are going to address `routing` and how to keep *UI and URL in sync* with `react-router` package.
 I strongly encourage you to read **React Router** [documentation](https://github.com/ReactTraining/react-router).

 ---

 ### What´s JSX...?

-It´s an extension to JS syntax recommended by React to describe how our UI.
-It´s not mandatory; just a really convenient and standardized way of structure our component´s rendering.
+It´s an extension to `JS syntax` recommended by React to describe *how our UI should look like*.
+It´s not mandatory; just a really convenient and standardized way of writing our components.

 *Note:* It´s important to remember React´s motto: `A JavaScript library for building user interfaces.` Following this notion, you will find coherent to have a strict relation between `logic` and `markup` in the same small unit or component.

+Or, as `React docs` describe...
+> React embraces the fact that rendering logic is inherently coupled with other UI logic: how events are handled, how the state changes over time, and how the data is prepared for display.

-Here´s and example using `JSX`
+Here´s and example of a class-based component using `JSX`

 ```javascript
 class SayHi extends React.Component {